Erda Walsh

-Erda Sieglinde Walsh is a Canadian former politician.
-She served as MLA for the Kootenay riding in the Legislative Assembly of British Columbia from 1996 to 2001, as a member of the British Columbia New Democratic Party.
+Erda Sieglinde Walsh is a former Canadian politician.
+She served as the member of the Legislative Assembly of British Columbia (MLA) for the riding of Kootenay from 1996 to 2001, as a member of the British Columbia New Democratic Party.
+She was an unsuccessful candidate in both the 2001 and 2005 provincial elections.

 Prior to entering politics, Walsh worked at the Cranbrook Regional Hospital, owned a small business and worked as a paramedic for the B.C.
 Ambulance Service.
 She also served on the city council for Cranbrook.